COVID RESTRICTIONS ARE STILL IN PLACE - CURBSIDE APPOINTMENTS ONLY, |

 www.brooklynvethospital.com

-COVID-19 Information
+COVID-19 Information Update 9/21/2022

 SARS-CoV-2, a coronavirus that causes the disease COVID-19 COVID-19 is a new viral infection that is part of the family of coronaviruses.
 It is believed to be a recent mutation, possibly from a bat, and now has the ability to invade the human body.
 Since it is new to our bodies we have no natural immunity.
 Coronaviruses are a family of virus that infect people, often with cold-like symptoms, or worse, and other species, but most are thought not to be zoonotic, crossing between species unless there is a mutation, which is not common for this virus.
 Since the appearance of SARS-CoV-2, the novel coronavirus that emerged in the last months of 2019, it has swept around the world in a matter of a few months.
-Our bodies have no innate resistence since this particular virus is new to us.
-Unfortuntely, that means that millions, or more, throughout the world will become infected.
+Our bodies have no innate resistance since this particular virus is new to us.
+Unfortunately, that means that millions, or more, throughout the world will become infected.
 For most their symptoms will be mild, but for elderly, immunocompromised, or those young or old with other preexisting disease, they may die from the respiratory complications of the disease.
 For those with mild symptoms they may not even realize they have been infected, BUT they are infectious to others very early on.
 As there is yet no vaccine, or effective treatment, it is critical that we all do our part to slow down the transmission of the disease.
 This will keep our health care system being able to help those who require hospitalization from COVID, as well as all those other diseases or accidents that come along and require a hospital intervention to save the person's life.
 So far it still appears for those with canine and feline companions that the good news is that there is no concrete evidence that our pets can become infected and transmit COVID-19 to their owners.
-This is being closedly monitored throughout the world with possibly three cases recognized, but the data is looking promising.
+This is being closely monitored throughout the world with possibly three cases recognized, but the data is looking promising.
 We will keep you updated on the latest information as our understanding of this disease increases.
 We have reliable links below for our clients to follow to read more about the guidelines and disease.